User Management

 - Update Slack ID: Link or unlink Slack integration

-Users who authenticate via SSO are indicated with an SSO badge showing their identity provider.
+Users who authenticate via SSO are marked with an SSO badge showing their identity provider.
 For SSO users:

-- Password fields are hidden (authentication is managed by the identity provider)
+- Password fields are hidden — authentication is handled by the identity provider.

 When a user should no longer have access: